mjbuchman/css-animations/README.md

 A repository for social media icons to be used in future projects.
 Each of the 13 sets of icons use a different form of css animation.

 ## How to Use
 Clone the [repository](https://github.com/mjbuchman/css-animations) and run the index.html file.
+Otherwise, click [here](http://cssanimations.atwebpages.com/) to view in browser.

 ## Resources Used
 ### Fonts: